 Jim Baker is a New Mexican multi-media artist working in the creation of three dimensional altered Bibles and religious art.
-His work is strongly influenced by spiritual symbols, metaphors, and artifacts.
+His work is strongly influenced by spiritual and religious symbols, metaphors, and artifacts.

 It’s not surprising that Jim’s 40 years of experience as a pastor informs his sacred art work.
-“My art conveys the belief that Holy Scripture cannot be fully interpreted and applied without metaphor, symbol and story.
-Jesus took what he saw around him…….animals, flowers, trees, vines, bread, wine, yokes and used them as metaphors and parables to communicate truth.
-My art reflects the deep connection between the Holy Scriptures of my Judeo-Christian faith tradition, the Torah and the Bible, and the metaphors and symbols requisite to their understanding, while also respectfully representing the spiritual traditions of indigenous peoples from around the world.”
+“My art conveys the belief that Holy Scripture cannot be fully interpreted and applied without metaphor, symbol, and story.
+Jesus modeled this when he took what he saw around him…….animals, flowers, trees, vines, bread, wine, yokes and used them as metaphors and parables to communicate truth.
+My art reflects the deep connection between the Holy Scriptures of my Judeo-Christian faith tradition, the Torah and the Bible, and the metaphors, stories, and symbols requisite to their understanding, while also respectfully representing the spiritual traditions of indigenous peoples from around the world.”

 The pages of each worn and weathered Bible are carefully and prayerfully torn and sewed back together with an ancient Ethiopian Coptic stitching and draped over a religious metaphorical or symbolic structure.
-Jim says, “The inspiration to re-stich old Bibles (1700’s – 1800’s) of different languages that are no longer in use comes from the word religion, derived from the Latin word Re-ligio, meaning to re-bind…..a word used in scripture to reflect God’s desire to re-connect us to Him, to our true selves, and to others.
+Jim says, “The inspiration to reclaim and re-stich old Bibles (1700’s – 1800’s) of different languages that are no longer in use comes from the word religion, derived from the Latin word Re-ligio, meaning to re-bind…..a word used in scripture to reflect God’s desire to re-connect us to Him, to our true selves, and to others.
 My prayer is that my art will move people to reflect upon the divine image and likeness of God in themselves, others, and all creation, and that they will be inspired by the truth found in Holy Scripture.“

 If you have questions, desire to inquire about purchasing Jim’s art, or discuss a commissioning of a Family Bible you can contact him at: 615-512-4700 or at email@example.com.